This film was previously reviewed on 10/10/17 as part of London Film Festival.

 However, there’s a real warmth and depth to Last Flag Flying that sets it apart from similar fare.
 Larry “Doc” Shepherd (Steve Carell) tracks down his former Marine buddies Sal (Bryan Cranston) and Richard (Laurence Fishburne) to help him bury his son who has just been killed in Iraq.

 Carell is the one providing the real emotional grounding here, in a wonderfully reserved role, leaving Cranston to put his foot firmly down on the comedy pedal and go wild.
-With Fishburne’s Richard now a reverend, this really is the case of Doc having an angel on one shoulder and the devil on the other.
+With Fishburne’s Richard now a reverend, this really is a case of Doc having an angel on one shoulder and the devil on the other.
 Cranston is a force of nature, hamming it up and dishing out deliciously terrible advice.
 Fishburne is unfortunately there simply to counterbalance this and is left sadly underused.

 There are lots of laugh-out-loud moments throughout, alongside some genuinely poignant ones.
 Sadly, despite all of this, there’s just something missing.
 You can guess where each scene is heading the moment it begins, and each pitfall the group stumbles across on their journey is just as predictable.
 While everyone plays their part incredibly well, there’s just some kind of spark missing between the trio.